perennialAutodidact/memory-snap/README.md

 ```

 ## Styling
 Styles are written in SCSS and are located in the `src/styles` directory.
+[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) is used as a foundation and custom values are applied in
+`src/styles/_bootstrap-config.scss` and
+`src/styles/_memory-snap-variables.scss`.
+Bootstrap variable overrides need to
+be loaded **before** Bootstrap is imported into the project in
+`src/styles/index.scss`.

 ## Testing
 Tests are written in Jest with React Testing Library.
 There is a helper
-function
- named `setupTests` in `src/helpers/tests` which will render
+function named `setupTests` in `src/helpers/tests` which will render
  components
 wrapped in the necessary context providers.
 This function should be
-used instead
+ used
- of React Test Library's `render` function for rendering
+instead of React Test Library's `render` function for rendering  components
-components
 within tests.

-Tests should be written for every single component and every single user action.
+Ideally, tests should be written for every single component and every single
-Mock as little as possible.
+user action **before** writing the code to fix the test.
+Mock as little as
+possible to maximize test confidence.

 Run `yarn test` to start the test suite in watch mode.